 EXAMPLE 1: Judy and Joan are married and have adopted a child, Beth.
 Judy is participating in a CSJ placement.
-For every month that Judy receives a payment for her CSJ participation, Joan uses an 'other parent' month that counts toward both the federal 60-month lifetime limit and the state 48-month lifetime limit.
+For every month that Judy receives a payment for her CSJ participation, Joan uses an 'other parent' month that counts toward both the federal 60-month limit and state 48-month lifetime limits.